Museum at home

 The MuseumDepotShop web store, where individuals can buy museum objects, falls under the umbrella of the Art & Facts organisation.
 The concept for this web store was developed by Art & Facts, in collaboration with a variety of Dutch museums.

 A&F, which was also set up by Jeroen Harinck and Arjen Pels Rijcken, is a logistics service provider for the museum sector.
 The following services are provided:

 - Flexible (in both time and storage space) rental of climatised depots for the storage of cultural heritage objects.

 - Secondment of museum specialists.
 A&F functions is a flexible intermediary for museums.

 - Advice about the deaccessioning process.
 This has led to the foundation of the MuseumDepotShop.

 The launch of the MuseumDepotShop on April 9th, 2019 was successful and we are considering to establish an operation in the UK.
 In the last couple of months we have met with around 20 museums in London.
 We also spoke with the Museums Association.
 As a result of these meetings and discussions we decided to prepare for a new set-up in the UK.

 Currently it has Letters of Intent with two museums, who are willing to repurpose objects through the MuseumDepotShop Foundation.
 Many other museums have shown interest in our activities and consider working with us.
 Please check the statement of the Ethics Committee on methods of sale of deaccessioned collection items.

-Striving to be operational in the third quarter of 2021, whilst complying with all COVID-19 measures, the MuseumDepotShop Foundation is eager to speak to more museums.
+Striving to be operational in the first quarter of 2022, whilst complying with all COVID-19 measures, the MuseumDepotShop Foundation is eager to speak to more museums.